ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Encrypted Resolver until an additional DNS lookup for the A and AAAA records can be made to the Unencrypted Resolver (or some other resolver the DNS client has been configured to use).

+Designated Resolvers SHOULD be accessible using the IP address families that are supported by their associated Unencrypted Resolvers.
+If an Unencrypted Resolver is accessible using an IPv4 address, it ought to provide an A record for an IPv4 address of the Designated Resolver; similarly, if it is accessible using an IPv6 address, it ought to provide a AAAA record an IPv6 address of the Designated Resolver.
+The Designated Resolver can supported more address families than the Unencrypted Resolver, but it ought not to support fewer.
+If this is not done, clients that only have connectivity over one address family might not be able to access the Designated Resolver.

 If the recursive resolver that receives this query has no Designated Resolvers, it SHOULD return NODATA for queries to the "resolver.arpa" SUDN.